Lucky Bitch Book Review

 I have a tendency to find new authors and latch onto them until I’ve read nearly everything they’ve written.
 Right now, that author is Edward Abbey.
 This book review offers a general overview of the plot of The Monkey Wrench Gang, as well as a brief discussion on three of the major themes I took away from this thrilling tale.

 Nonfiction Books for Adults

 My latest book review provides briefs on six best-selling non-fiction books.
 If you’re looking for a new non-fiction selection, you need to check this out!
 These books are all written by amazing authors.
 Some focus on politics, some on crime, some on self-improvement.

-This review details four amazing journals for inspiration available via Amazon.
+This review details four amazing journals for writing inspiration.
 Journaling has been shown to have a number of benefits including, but not limited to, increased IQ and emotional intelligence, improved memory and comprehension, and better communication skills.

 A review of Thomas Sanchez’s Rabbit Boss, which covers the history of three generations of Washoe Native Americans living in the Lake Tahoe region from the time of the arrival of the first European settlers through the construction of the Transcontinental Railroad and further development of the surrounding areas.

 Exploring some of my major takeaways from Edward Abbey’s Desert Solitaire, including how we experience the national parks, our need for space, and the importance of joy in our lives.